horovod/horovod/docs/tensorflow.rst

     horovodrun -np 4 python -m horovod.tensorflow.data.compute_worker /tmp/compute.json

 This starts a TensorFlow Data Service (here called compute job) with one dispatcher and four workers.

+.. note:: The config file is written by the compute job and has to be located on a path that is accessible
+    to all nodes that run the compute job, e.g. a distributed file system.

 Your training job can then move CPU intensive dataset operations to this data service by calling ``.send_to_data_service(…)`` on the TensorFlow dataset: